 In 1996, Dark Funeral released their second full-length album, "The Secrets of the Black Arts" which was well-received and enabled the band to get deals with Metal Blade Records (North America) and Mystic Production (Poland).
 Following the contracts, vocalist Themgoroth and drummer Equimanthorn left the band along with co-founding member Blackmoon.
-Alzazmon was recruited as the new drummer.
+Alzazmon (Tomas Asklund) was recruited as the new drummer.

 The band went on the first round of the "Satanic War Tour" throughout Europe together with Necromass in 1996, followed in 1997 by a second round with Ancient (2) and Bal-Sagoth as support.
 After appearing on "The American Satanic Crusade Tour" with Usurper (2) as support, the band returned to Sweden to record the album "Vobiscum Satanas".